ben-shepherd/simple-docs-extractor/docs/simple-docs-scraper/processors/MarkdownIndexProcessor.ts.md

+ @param baseDir - The directory path to process

 ---

-### **handleDirectoryRecusrively**
+### **handleSingleDirectory**

- Recursively processes a directory and all its subdirectories to create index files.
+ Handles a single directory and creates an index file for it.

  @param directory - The directory path to process